A characterisation of F_q-conics of PG(2,q^3): Introduction

 \section{Introduction}

+An $\Fq$-plane of $\PG(2,q^n)$ is a subplane of $\PG(2,q^n)$ which has order $q$.
+An $\Fq$-conic is a non-degenerate conic in an $\Fq$-subplane, and so is projectively equivalent to a non-degenerate conic of $\PG(2,q)$.
+The representation of $\Fq$-conics in the Bruck-Bose representation when $n=2$ was first looked at in \cite{quinn-conic}; and the following complete characterisation was given in \cite{BJW2}.

+\begin{result} An $\Fq$-conic in $\PG(2,q^2)$ corresponds in the $\PG(4,q)$ Bruck-Bose representation to a 2-special normal rational curve.
+Further, a normal rational curve in $\PG(4,q)$ corresponds to an $\Fq$-conic in $\PG(2,q^2)$ if and only if it is 2-special. \end{result}

+The notion of 2-special describes how the extension of a normal rational curve meets the transversal lines of the Bruck-Bose spread.
+Let $\PG(4,q)$ have hyperplane at infinity $\si$ and regular 1-spread $S$ in $\si$.
+Let $\N_r$ be an $r$-dimensional normal rational curve, $ r\leq 4$, that is not contained in $\si$, then $\N_r$ meets $\si$ in $r$ points $P_1,\ldots,P_r$, possibly repeated, possibly in an extension.
+We say a point $P$ in an extension of $\si$ has weight $w(P)=1$ if $P$ lies on an extended transversal line of the regular 1-spread $S$; otherwise, $w(P)=2$.
+The normal rational curve $\N_r$ is called \emph{ $2$-special} with respect to $S$ if $w(P_1)+\ldots+w(P_r)=4$.

-This article characterised the representation of $\Fq$-conics of $\PG(2,q^3)$ in the Bruck-Bose $\PG(6,q)$ representation.
-The main result is Theorem~\ref{thm-main} which shows that the $\Fq$-conics of $\PG(2,q^3)$ correspond precisely to the 3-special normal rational curves in $\PG(6,q)$ (the notion of 3-special is defined in Section~\ref{sec-2spec}).
-We prove this using geometric arguments that exploit the interaction between the Bruck-Bose representation in $\PG(6,q)$, and the Bose representation in $\PG(8,q)$.
+This article looks at the representation of $\Fq$-conics in the Bruck-Bose representation when $n=3$.
+The main result is the following complete characterisation of $\Fq$-conics of $\PG(2,q^3)$ in the $\PG(6,q)$ Bruck-Bose representation.

+\begin{theorem}\Label{thm-main} Let $\PG(6,q)$ have hyperplane at infinity $\si$ and regular 2-spread $\S$ in $\si$.
+An $r$-dimensional normal rational curve $\N_r$, $r\leq 6$, corresponds via the Bruck-Bose representation to an $\Fq$-conic of $\PG(2,q^3)$ if and only if $\N_r$ is $3$-special. \end{theorem}

+The notion of 3-special normal rational curves is defined in Definitions \ref{def-good} and \ref{def-2spec}.
+It relates to how the extension of the normal rational curve meets the three transversal lines of the Bruck-Bose regular 2-spread, and is a non-trivial generalisation of the idea of 2-special normal rational curves in $\PG(4,q)$.

+This characterisation is proved using geometric arguments that exploit the interaction between the Bruck-Bose representation in $\PG(6,q)$ and the Bose representation in $\PG(8,q)$, and builds on previous work by the authors on these representations.

 The article is set out as follows.
-We look at $\PG(2,q^3)$ using several different models, and we need detailed notation to differentiate these.
-We define our notation in Section~\ref{sec-back}, and summarise in Section~\ref{sec-notn} for easy reference.
+We look at $\PG(2,q^3)$ using several different models, namely the Bruck-Bose representation in $\PG(6,q)$ with the usual conventions; a more precise exact-at-infinity Bruck-Bose representation in $\PG(6,q)$; and the Bose representation in $\PG(8,q)$.
+In Section~\ref{sec-back} we describe our notation which is carefully designed to differentiate between the different models.
+For easy reference, the notation is summarised in Section~\ref{sec-notn}.